ishapaghdal301/ishapaghdal301/README.md

 <h1 align="center">Hi 👋, I'm Isha Paghdal</h1>
-<h1>I'm Isha Paghdal a Web Developer and Competitive Programmer.
+<p>I'm Isha Paghdal a Web Developer and Competitive Programmer.
 My passion for developing lies with dreaming up ideas and making them come true with elegant interfaces.
-Competitive programming and doing Web Development are two of my favourite things to do.
-I am also an open-source enthusiast. ♥</h1>
+Competitive programming and doing Web Development are two of my favourite things to do.</p>
+<br><br>I am also an open-source enthusiast. ♥

 - 🔭 I’m currently working on **DiagnoCare**